bgrzybowski29/garagelistings/README.md

 * Feedback system for buyers and sellers.
 * Search functionality for items\listings.
 * Listing fee\selling fee system.
+* Q&A between buyer and seller which renders with the listing.

 #### Functional Components
 * Header